m-ulmestrand/self-driving-ai/README.md

 python game.py --agent-name agent_dense --track-name racetrack1
 ```

-which will load the pretrained agent `agent_dense` and try it out on the track `racetrack1`.
+in the command line, which will load the pretrained agent `agent_dense` and try it out on the track `racetrack1`.